 The Government is sending people to the North for cataract surgery-----

-The number of people waiting more than three months for an operation or a procedure is down by 10,000 this year compared to last year.
+The number of people waiting more than three months for an operation or a procedure is down by 10,000 this year compared with last year.

 -----and hip replacements.

-The truth always hurts, a Cheann Comhairle, which is why one always get shouted down-----
+The truth always hurts, a Cheann Comhairle, which is why one always gets shouted down-----

 It is not the truth.
 It is false.